lakesareadesign/multi.pass/content/plugins/post-state-tags/readme.txt

 == Changelog ==

 = 1.1.3 =
+* Flag as compatible with Wordpress 4.5

+= 1.1.3 =
 * Small style fixes in the way Wordpress 4.4 displays settings

 = 1.1.2 =
-* Added corrected support for new inline scheduled post status
+* Added corrected support for new inline scheduled post status, since WP 4.3

 = 1.1.1 =
 * Added filter for background color light value, with example code in FAQ